 In order to solve supply-demand inconsistency problems and keep the temporary consistency and therefore obtain the almost-definite gross quarterly aggregates, the balance and conciliation process shall be carried out.
 This process has two stages:

-The series of quarterly aggregates in gross terms of supply, demand and income, and employment that are obtained at the end of this stage will be definitive after the final viability study.
+The series of quarterly aggregates in gross terms of supply, demand, income and employment, that are obtained at the end of this stage will be definitive after the final viability study.
 This study also includes the adjusted seasonal and calendar quarterly series.

 6. Application of signal extraction procedures

-Each aggregate series obtained in the previous section is applied signal extraction procedures so as to obtain the series of adjusted seasonal and calendar quarterly aggregates.
+Each aggregate series obtained in the previous section is applied signal extraction procedures in order to obtain the series of adjusted seasonal and calendar quarterly aggregates.

 The procedure of seasonal adjustment applied in QSNA, uses the signal extraction methodology based on ARIMA models (MBSE) implemented in programs TRAMO and SEATS (Gomez and Maravall, 1997) which is one of the procedures recommended by Eurostat.
-The applied procedures follow the recommendations included in the Handbook on Quarterly National Accounts (Eurostat, 1999) and in the final report of the work group about seasonal adjustment in Quarterly National Accounts (Eurostat and European Central Bank, 2008).
+The applied procedures follow the recommendations included in the standard of seasonal adjustment of INE, in the Handbook on Quarterly National Accounts (Eurostat, 2013) and in the final report of the work group about seasonal adjustment in Quarterly National Accounts (Eurostat and European Central Bank, 2008).

 Adjustment is carried out on quarterly series in gross terms and not on the indicators.
 The model is chosen once a year.